Undergraduate Course: Latin 1D (LATI08010)

-- demonstrate in coursework a wider and deeper knowledge of the structure and idiom of the Latin language
+- demonstrate in coursework and examination a wider and deeper knowledge of the structure and idiom of the Latin language

-- demonstrate in coursework an enhanced ability to locate works of Latin literature in their literary, social, historical, and intellectual contexts
+- demonstrate in coursework and examination an enhanced ability to locate works of Latin literature in their literary, social, historical, and intellectual contexts

-- demonstrate in coursework an ability to analyse and pass informed critical judgment on specific works and passages
+- demonstrate in coursework and examination an ability to analyse and pass informed critical judgment on specific works and passages

 - demonstrate especially in their coursework essay an ability to locate and use relevant forms of primary and secondary evidence in building up a coherent and relevant argument